panCtrlV/bigDataStat-book/chapter4.md

   * Lexical scoping
   * Object oriented (everything is an object)
   * <font color='red'>Functional programming?</font>
-    + Pattern 1: pass a function as an argument to another function, e.g. apply(data.frame, fun)
+    + Pattern 1: pass a function as an argument to another function, e.g. apply, lapply

 - Limitations of R